Vadym Meller: Education

 From 1903–1908, Meller studied at Kyiv University.
 In 1905, he visited Geneva, Switzerland, where he took art lessons at the private school of Franz Roubaud.
 In 1908, with the recommendation of Roubaud, he continued his education at the private art school of drawing and painting of Heinrich Knirr in Munich, Germany.
 There, Meller met fellow student, Paul Klee, who introduced him to Der Blaue Reiter group.

-After graduating from the Kiev University with a degree in law, he acquired an artistic education in the Munich Academy of Fine Arts from 1908–1912.
+After graduating from the Kyiv University with a degree in law, he acquired an artistic education in the Munich Academy of Fine Arts from 1908–1912.
 V. Meller stayed in close contact with Der Blaue Reiter group.
 During this time, he also met Wassily Kandinsky, with whom he became friends.